- Philosophy Admission Requirements and Application Procedures

 Doctor of Philosophy (Ph.D.)
 Philosophy: Environment

-The Ph.D. in Philosophy; Environment is a research program offered in collaboration with the Bieler School of Environment.
+**This program is currently not offered.** The Ph.D. in Philosophy; Environment is a research program offered in collaboration with the Bieler School of Environment.
 As a complement to the unit's expertise, the program considers how various dimensions (scientific, social, legal, ethical) interact to define environment and sustainability issues.

 For more information, see Doctor of Philosophy (Ph.D.)
 Philosophy: Environment.